EdwardCurry/EdwardCurry/README.md

 ### Hi there 👋
+I am ZIYU XU, a student in University of Chinese Academy of Sciences.
+I'd like to study in GitHub and try to make some contributions to the community.
 <!--
 **EdwardCurry/EdwardCurry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.